uk-tre/community-management/events/2026-chairs-retreat/report.md

 The community remains well placed to support conversations around standards, interoperability, and reusable infrastructure.
 By helping organisations learn from one another and share common approaches, the community can contribute to reducing duplication and lowering barriers for newer or smaller organisations entering the field.

-Strengthening Collaboration Across the Ecosystem
+### Strengthening Collaboration Across the Ecosystem

 A recurring theme throughout the retreat was the need for greater coordination across the growing number of groups operating within the TRE and wider data access landscape.
 While there is strong goodwill and a shared desire to collaborate, co-chairs recognised that overlapping initiatives and duplicated effort remain common.
 The opportunity for the community is to help improve connectivity, communication, and alignment between groups without seeking to control or replace existing initiatives.

-&nbsp;

-Supporting Workforce Development
+### Supporting Workforce Development

 The TRE workforce continues to grow, but career pathways, role definitions, and competency frameworks remain inconsistent across organisations.
 Co-chairs recognised the importance of supporting professional development in this area.
 However, there was also a clear view that the community should work alongside existing initiatives rather than creating additional parallel programmes.

-**Governance, Regulation, and Public Trust**
+### Governance, Regulation, and Public Trust

-&nbsp;

-Public Trust
+### Public Trust

 The discussions during the retreat highlighted the importance of ensuring that public engagement moves beyond awareness-raising and supports meaningful involvement in discussions about how sensitive data is accessed, governed, and used.

 Building trust requires transparency, accountability, and clear evidence that public perspectives are informing decisions.

-&nbsp;

-**Legal and Regulatory Change**
+### Legal and Regulatory Change

 The regulatory environment surrounding data access and research continues to evolve rapidly.

 Developments relating to data protection, artificial intelligence, cyber security, and data-sharing frameworks create both opportunities and challenges for organisations operating TREs.
 Co-chairs agreed that the community can provide value by supporting horizon scanning, sharing guidance, and creating opportunities for collective learning and discussion.

-**Transparency**
+### Transparency

 There was strong support for increasing transparency around data use, governance arrangements, and research activity.
 Transparency not only supports public confidence but also strengthens accountability and helps demonstrate the value that secure data access can deliver.

-&nbsp;

-**Key Risks**
+### Key Risks

-Fragmentation
+### Fragmentation

 Fragmentation was identified as the most significant strategic risk facing the wider ecosystem.
 The growing number of groups, initiatives, and networks working on related issues creates a risk of duplication, reduced visibility, and missed opportunities for collaboration.
 Improving coordination across the landscape is therefore one of the areas where the community could potentially add the greatest value.

-Sustainability
+### Sustainability

 Much of the community's success has been made possible through the dedication and goodwill of volunteers.
 While this has enabled significant progress, it is unlikely to provide a sustainable long-term model.
 Without additional capacity and support, there is a risk that key activities become difficult to maintain and that community leaders face increasing pressure on their time.

-Maintaining Momentum
+### Maintaining Momentum

 As with many collaborative networks, there is a risk that valuable discussions do not always translate into sustained action.
 Co-chairs recognised the importance of developing practical mechanisms that help turn ideas into deliverable outcomes while recognising the capacity constraints faced by many contributors.

-&nbsp;

 **Future Direction**

-Continuing to Grow the Conference
+### Continuing to Grow the Conference

 The annual conference should remain the community's flagship activity and primary convening event.
 Future development should focus on broadening co-chairs, increasing representation from policy and public involvement communities, and ensuring the programme continues to evolve alongside the needs of the sector.

-Strengthening Coordination
+### Strengthening Coordination

 The retreat identified coordination as one of the most significant opportunities for future development.
 Practical activities such as shared communications, coordinated calendars, improved onboarding, and stronger links between existing initiatives could help reduce duplication and improve visibility across the ecosystem.
 The aim is not to create a central authority, but to improve connectivity and collaboration between independent groups with shared interests.

-&nbsp;

-**Recommendations**
+### Recommendations

 The retreat concluded with six recommendations: